-The field placement program at Summit County Children Services (SCCS) is designed for both bachelor and master’s level social work students.
+The field placement program at Summit County Children Services (SCCS) is designed for both bachelor and master’s level social work students as well as bachelor level students in related fields.
 The purpose of the field placement is to provide a planned, developmental approach to learning the job of a child welfare case worker and to meet the contractual needs of the student.
 Download an informational brochure.

 The Field Placement Program is designed to address the creation and advancement of “Professional Intellect” by combining emphasis on the advancement of: